alfredbaudisch/alfredbaudisch.com/content/posts/2021-05-06-day-57-amc-building-textured.md

 type: "post"
 ---

 Today was one of those days in which I feel that I lost all my abilities.
-It took me a long time to unwrap [yesterday’s model](https://alfredbaudisch.com/dailies/day-56-amc-theater-base-mesh/) and then more time to texture it and in the end, the result is unsatisfactory.
+It took me a long time to unwrap [yesterday's model](https://alfredbaudisch.com/dailies/day-56-amc-theater-base-mesh/) and then more time to texture it and in the end, the result is unsatisfactory.
 I went to the PS1-look road, again, but this is not even close.

 ## Process